Introduction / History

 What are Their Beliefs?

 Most Japanese are Buddhist and Shinto by tradition.
 There is also a strong lean toward materialism.
 Japanese will celebrate the Buddhist and Shinto holidays and participate in Buddhist or Shinto ceremonies.
-Everyday practice is driven by materialism or superstition.
+Everyday practice is driven by materialism or folk beliefs.
 The oldest son inherits the family shrine and it is placed somewhere in the Japanese home.
 Various gods and idols may be worshipped depending upon the person.
 Materialism and happiness in this life motivate the Japanese, while religion is an opportunity to keep in touch with tradition.
 There is also a small population of Japanese Christians, many of who become Christians when they study or work abroad.

 What are Their Needs?